Guide Your Money Program

-Most topics can stand-alone so you may choose to complete just one topic or as many topics as are of interest to you or your peer group.
-Some topics will build on what you have learned in other topics and this will be clearly marked.
+Most topics can stand-alone so it is possible to complete just one topic or as many topics as are of interest.
+Some topics will build on what is learned in other topics and this will be clearly marked.

-To earn a badge you must complete a minimum of 4 topics and also submit short pre and post program surveys to review the program.
+To earn a badge a total of 4 topics must be completed and a short pre and post program survey submitted to review the program.

 Working in Groups

 The Independence program is designed for flexible shared learning in peer groups and incorporates a range of group based activities and discussions.

 When meeting together in a peer group think about how structured the group would like the Independence program session(s) to be, and how to make this work.
 The group should decide together how they wish to approach the program.

 Taking on the role of session/program coordinator

 The coordinator could be selected for just one meeting or for the full Independence program and all the sessions the group decides to do together.

 A coordinator could:

 - check if any resources are needed for the meeting and remind everyone about anything they should do in advance or items they should bring to the session